Drug Free University

 Students seeking professional help for a drug- and/or alcohol-abuse problem can contact:

-Faculty and Staff seeking professional help with a drug- and/or alcohol-abuse problem can contact the Employee Assistance Program:
+Faculty and Staff seeking professional help for a drug- and/or alcohol-abuse problem can contact the Employee Assistance Program (EAP), EAP services are provided by:

 There are no definitions associated with this policy.